YAMEROOOO/plover-german-syllatype/README.md

 | ü | `EIU` | Same as "ä" |
 | ß | `-RPF` | |

-> Here the letter "l" has two input methods, depending on the side the l is needed.
+> Here the letter "l" has two input methods, depending on the side the "l" is needed.

 ## Other combinations: